asamzaman87/Canonical_audit/README.md

 - You should get the stored event as the output
 - Note: I used a local Postgres database to store the events
+- To run the unittests simply do python run.py after ensuring the Flask App is running